yanjs/mgit/README.md

 # mgit

-A simple git-like version control system
+A simple git-like version control system that only has essential functions.

 ## Functions Implemented So Far